ronaldbosma/protect-apim-with-oauth/README.md

 It also deploys three Entra ID app registrations using the [Microsoft Graph Bicep Extension](https://learn.microsoft.com/en-us/community/content/microsoft-graph-bicep-extension): one app registration that represents the APIs in API Management, one client with 'read' and 'write' permissions and one client with no API access (for testing authorization failures).

+Want to learn more about how this template works?
+Check out the accompanying blog post [Protect APIs in Azure API Management with OAuth](https://ronaldbosma.github.io/blog/2025/09/16/protect-apis-in-azure-api-management-with-oauth/).

 ## Getting Started